msavadkoohi/Asanbaar-PowerBI-Dashboards/README.md

 3. Configure data sources as needed (details to be added).

 ## Data
-- Source: [To be specified based on your data]
+- Source: Main database and CSV files.
 - Sample data included in the dashboard.

 ## Results